Varunversion1/Varunversion1.github.io/_posts/2019-10-06-varun-first-week.md

 ---

 > Started from **nothing** and now I know how to make a static webpage in Github using Jekyll and Markdown, here's how i went about it.
-> First learned the basics of Creating and hosting a page on Github using [This Tutorial](http://jmcglone.com/guides/github.io)
+> First learned the basics of Creating and hosting a page on Github using [This Tutorial](http://jmcglone.com/guides/github-pages/)
+>
->This was my [first attempt at the page](Varunversion1.github.io) basically adapting the tutorial to my needs.
+>This was my [first attempt at the page](https://varunversion1.github.io) basically adapting the tutorial to my needs.
+>
+>Downloaded [Github Desktop](https://desktop.github.com) for editing website offline or on the go.
+Also got [Sublime Text](https://www.sublimetext.com) for editing my text.
 >
 > Next i used [This Guide](https://www.markdowntutorial.com/) to learn the basics of Markdown.
 Markdown is very easy to learn but it can only be used for very specific things.
 >